-The global-mean total precipitable water (Fig. 4a) and global-mean water vapor residence time (Fig. 4b) increase with increasing global-mean surface temperatures.
-From cold to warm climates, total precipitable water increases at a rate of $6-7~\%~K^{-1}$ and the water vapor residence time increases at a rate of $4-5~\%~K^{-1}$.
-In hot climates, the total precipitable water continues to increase (Fig. 4a), resulting in a global-mean water vapor residence time of approximately one year at 350 K (Fig. 4b).
-The total precipitable water increases most in the tropics and subtropics (Fig. 4c), which likely results in regional variations of precipitation intensity.
-For climates between 320-330 K, precipitation is likely more intense and episodic due to the relatively similar global-mean precipitation (Fig. 1c) but increase in water vapor residence time (Fig. 4b).
+The global-mean total precipitable water (Figure 4a) and global-mean water vapor residence time (Figure 4b) increase with increasing global-mean surface temperatures.
+From cold to warm climates, total precipitable water increases at a rate of 6-7% K-1 and the water vapor residence time increases at a rate of 4-5% K-1.
+In hot climates, the total precipitable water continues to increase (Figure 4a), resulting in a global-mean water vapor residence time of approximately 1 yr at 350 K (Figure 4b).
+The total precipitable water increases most in the tropics and subtropics (Figure 4c), which likely results in regional variations of precipitation intensity.
+For climates between 320 and 330 K, precipitation is likely more intense and episodic due to the relatively similar global-mean precipitation (Figure 1c) but increase in water vapor residence time (Figure 4b).

-4 Discussion and conclusions
+4. Discussion and Conclusions

 In this study, we examined precipitation over a wide range of climates simulated with comprehensive GCMs.
-Building on earlier work by O'Gorman and Schneider (2008), we showed that global-mean precipitation increases approximately linearly with global-mean surface temperatures from cold to warm climates and begins to increase more slowly in hot climates (Fig. 1c)-consistent with Good et al. (2012).
-However, in contrast to these studies, we found that global-mean precipitation decreases substantially after 330 K, despite increasing surface temperatures (Fig. 1c).
-This occurs because global-mean precipitation is almost entirely balanced by the absorbed shortwave radiation at the surface in hot climates (Fig. 2).
-As the climate warms, Earth's atmosphere contains more water vapor, resulting in increased absorption of shortwave radiation within the atmosphere and decreased absorption of shortwave radiation at the surface (Fig. 2a and Fig. S2).
-This limits the energy available for surface evaporation and causes a decrease in global-mean precipitation with further warming.
-The results confirm the analytical radiative arguments of Jeevanjee and Romps (2018) but in comprehensive GCMs with cloud radiative processes.
+Building on earlier work by O'Gorman and Schneider (2008), we showed that global-mean precipitation increases approximately linearly with global-mean surface temperatures from cold to warm climates and begins to increase more slowly in hot climates (Figure 1c)-consistent with Good et al. (2012).
+However, in contrast to these studies, we found that, at least for CAM4, global-mean precipitation decreases substantially after 330 K, despite increasing surface temperatures (Figure 1c).
+This occurs because global-mean precipitation is almost entirely balanced by the absorbed shortwave radiation at the surface in hot climates (Figure 2).
+As the climate warms, Earth's atmosphere contains more water vapor, resulting in increased absorption of shortwave radiation within the atmosphere and decreases the energy available for surface evaporation and causes a decrease in global-mean precipitation with further warming.
+These results are consistent with the analysis of O'Gorman and Schneider (2008) and the analytical radiative arguments of Jeevanjee and Romps (2018).
+Similar results showing a decrease in global-mean precipitation in hot climates were independently found by Liu et al. (2024) during the review process.